HazemOS08/CHU-JAVA-CRUD-APP/README.md

 * **Admin Account:** Use `admin` as the username and `admin123` as the password.
 * **Manager Account:** Use `sconner` as the username and `pass123`
-* **Regular User Account:** Use `jdoe` as the username and `pass123` Feel free to use any other credentials to test different departments/schedules.
+* **Regular User Account:** Use `jdoe` as the username and `pass123` Feel free to use any other credentials available on the DB to log in and test different departments/schedules.

 ## Limitations & Future Optimizations